-Theseus is a platform for designing modular electronic instruments for musical and visual composition.
+A New Modular Electronic Music SystemTheseus is a modular platform for generating musical and visual compositions.
 Building on the Eurorack analog synthesizer standard, the platform uses 3.5mm patch cables to interconnect modules.
-However, unlike the Eurorack standard, Theseus is entirely digital and produces MIDI/OSC control messages rather than audio signals.
-This simplification in fidelity greatly reduces the cost and complexity of the electronic circuits, making patch cable composition systems more accessible to artists.
-Fourteen modules were designed to demonstrate the potential of such a platform.
+However, unlike the Eurorack standard, Theseus is entirely digital and produces MIDI/OSC control messages rather than CV signals.
+This simplification in fidelity greatly reduces the cost and complexity of the electronic circuits, making patch cable systems more accessible to users.
+Thirteen modules were designed to demonstrate the potential of such a platform.

-Life Oranges is the main trigger and gate signal generator for Theseus.
+Life OrangesLife Oranges is the main trigger and gate signal generator for Theseus.
 The module produces five square waves.
 The topmost controller determines a main frequency.
 The remaining four channels produce signals at varying divided rates of the main frequency.
 The value of the divisor is set by a corresponding rotary controller.

-Don't Care Now is a three channel square wave generato with the option for frequency modulation input.
+Don’t Care NowDon't Care Now is a three channel square wave generator with inputs for frequency modulation.
 The switch located on each channel toggles between coarse and fine frequency adjustments.

-Wavefriends takes the outputs from each of the four channels from Friendshaper and pairs them.
-These paired signals will be averaged or multiplied together to create a summed waveform as an output.
-The final rotary controller determines the ratio of how much either waveform is present in the mathematical operation performed.
+Wavefriends & FriendshaperWavefriends takes the four output channels of Friendshaper and pairs them together.
+These paired signals are averaged or multiplied to create a summed waveform as an output.
+The final rotary controller determines the ratio of how much either waveform is present.
 This can be used to create interesting waveforms or as a mixing tool to smoothly transition between two waveforms.

-Ripple Me Timbers is another of the more complex modules found in Theseus.
-It records incoming waveforms and then allows the user to playback the recorded information at a reduced speed.
-In this instance, slower speeds are determined by a divided frequency rate.
-Four channels are available for playing the waveform back at altered speeds.
-This process effectively creates rhythmic harmonics of the input signal.
-An offset controller on each channel allows the user to set the starting point of each sample in relation to the original signal.
+Ripple Me TimbersRipple Me Timbers is one of the more complex modules in Theseus.
+It records incoming waveforms and plays them back at a reduced speed.
+The playback speed is determined by a divided frequency rate.
+The result is a rhythmic harmonic of the input signal.
+An offset controller on each channel sets the starting point of each sample in relation to the original.

-MuxquencerThe Muxquencer is a union of the functionalities of a step sequencer and a multiplexer.
-In this case, four selection inputs are used to select a step and route its value to the output.
-In addition, this module allows access to permutations of the selection inputs.
-Blue LEDs indicate the original binary selection while green represents a permutation of the selection pins.
+MuxquencerThe Muxquencer is a union between a step sequencer and a multiplexer.
+Four binary selection bits are used to pick one of the sixteen steps to be routed to the module’s output.
+The order of the selection inputs can be permutated.
+Blue LEDs indicate the original selection while green LEDs represent the permutation.
 This allows the same information to create two entirely different pattern sets.
-The permutation controller is also voltage controllable; meaning feedback from the Muxquencer's values can be used to alter its own pattern.
+The permutation controller is also voltage controllable; feedback from the Muxquencer's values can be used to alter its own pattern.

 MandalatronMandalatron is a four channel ten step sequencer.
 Each channel possesses the same values set by the ten central rotary controllers, but with isolated clocks and sequence lengths.
-When the clock input of a channel is triggered, the sequence will advance by one step and reset to the first step at the point designated by the sequence length controller.
+When the clock input is triggered, the sequence will advance by one step and reset to the first step at the point designated by the sequence length controller.

 EyesFire Emblem, a 2003 Gameboy Advance Game from Nintendo and Intelligent Systems, features a collection of heavily armored warriors engaging in combat to save their world from the forces of evil.
-Cut scenes between combat events are utilized to progress the story.
-Up to four characters are presented on screen from the chest up with text bubbles appearing above whoever is currently speaking.
+In cut scenes between combat events, four characters are presented from the chest up with text bubbles above whoever is speaking.
 During these scenes, characters will blink intermittently.
 These blinking events are the driving force behind the Eyes modules.